 Infrared radiations are electromagnetic radiations with longer wavelengths than visible light.
 These are usually used for short-range communications.
 These signals do not pass-through solid objects.

 Infrared is a media transmission system that transmits data signals through light-emitting diodes (LEDs) or Lasers.
 Infrared is electromagnetic energy at a wavelength that is longer than that of red light.
 The information cannot be traveled through obstacles in an infrared system but can be inhibited by light.
-One type of infrared is the point-to-point system in which transmission is possible between two points limited to a range and line of sight, as shown in figure 2-1 [11].
+One type of infrared is the point-to-point system in which transmission is possible between two points limited to a range and line of sight.

 The signal frequency to transmit in a point-to-point system is 100 GHz to 1,000 terahertz (THz), and the speed ranges from 100 Kbps to 16 Mbps.
 Another method of transmission of infrared includes the broadcast system – and, in this method, reflective material or a transmission unit amplifies and retransmits a data signal to several other units [11].
 The normal frequency of an infrared broadcast system is 100 GHz to 1,000 THz with a limited speed of 1 Mbps.

-Examples like Television remote control, mobile data sharing.